hadley/reshape/cran-comments.md

 ## Reverse dependencies

-This release is just a couple of minor R CMD check fixes, so I did not check the reverse dependencies.
+This release fixes R CMD check errors and notesl I did not check the reverse dependencies.